It’s normal for a dog to sleep longer as they get older. Just like humans, elderly dogs often need more sleep to feel well-rested.

 Always visit a vet if you think your dog might be in pain.
 Once your vet diagnoses the problem, they’ll help your dog feel more comfortable and improve their sleep quality.

-It’s fun to see a dog wag their tail or try to run during an enjoyable dream.
+It’s fun to see a dog wag their tail or try to run during a dream.
 However, dogs can also have nightmares – and these can affect their nightly sleep if they happen regularly.
 They can also cause the dog to become anxious and scared at night.

 What causes canine nightmares though?
 It’s thought that a dog’s nightmares are probably based on previous experiences.
 That’s why nightmares are more common in rescue dogs with trauma.